SidhPrakash0507/Artificial-DeskTop-Assistant-Friday/README.md

 # Artificial-DeskTop-Assistant-Friday
-In This Repository I have Created a Desktop Assistant Name Friday which can give answer of your Questions by searching in on wikipedia and it can open applications by just speaking we have to enter text to speak function.
+In This Repository I have Created a Desktop Assistant Named Friday which can give answer of your Questions by searching in on wikipedia and it can open applications by just speaking we have to enter text to speak function.
 Some Important Terms